 Most time in class is spent actually making things.

 I go over parts of the textbook to introduce activities, but there is lots more in the book that you are expected to read on your own.

 Your grade is based on points earned by demonstrating specific skills (listed in the section on grading).
 You get one point for each skill.
-Every two to four points you level up.
+Every few points you "level up."

-Based on past experience, almost everyone will pass the class.
+Based on past experience, everyone who attends will pass the class.
 To get an A you normally must do a project of your own design.